Marco Polo Bridge: History

 Construction of the original bridge on this site commenced in 1189, the final year of Emperor Shizong of Jin's reign and was completed under his successor in 1192.
 Following damage from a flooding, the bridge was reconstructed under the Kangxi Emperor of the Qing dynasty in 1698.

-The Marco Polo Bridge is well known because it was highly praised by the Venetian traveler Marco Polo during his visit to China in the 13th century (leading the bridge to become known in Europe simply as the Marco Polo Bridge), and for the 20th century Marco Polo Bridge Incident, which marked the beginning of the Second Sino-Japanese War (1937–1945).
+The bridge was highly praised by the Venetian traveler Marco Polo during his visit to China in the 13th century, leading the bridge to become known in Europe simply as the "Marco Polo Bridge".
+The Chinese structural engineer Mao Yisheng bestowed similar praise, once opining that "the most ancient bridge in China is the Zhaozhou Bridge, the most splendid the Lugou Bridge, and the most elegant and artistic the Five-Pavilion Bridge."

+The bridge was also the location of the Marco Polo Bridge Incident, which marked the beginning of the Second Sino-Japanese War (1937–1945).

 Following the Communist takeover of China in 1949, the bridge was decked in asphalt and carried motor vehicular traffic.
 To alleviate traffic on the bridge, the New Marco Polo Bridge (蘆溝新橋 (Lúgōu Xīnqiáo)) located about 1 km to the south was completed in 1971.
 Later, due to the cultural and historical significance of the old bridge, it was decided that the old bridge be preserved, and another new bridge was to be built to take over the vehicular traffic.
 The new bridge, which carries the Jingshi Expressway, was built next to the New Marco Polo Bridge in 1985.
 After the completion of the Jingshi Expressway bridge, vehicular traffic was shifted to the two new bridges and the old Marco Polo Bridge was closed to motor vehicles.
 The asphalt surface of the old bridge was removed during a restoration in 1986.